ghobot/nyulangone-immersive-classroom/src/methods.md

 <hr class="my-5">

 ## Scene Creation
 The blender project is exported as a .glb 3D file that is supported in Hubs.
 Baked texture atlases and lightmaps can reduce scene files sizes and reduce the need for real-time lighting, making the experience run smoothly on most devices.
+The .glb model is imported into Hubs authoring tool, spoke, that allows the creation of scene logic, generic 3D assets, and web objects.
+Publishing a compiled scene and the creation of scene templates are also done in spoke.

+The mozilla team is always improving the scene deployment strategy.
 We highly recommend joining the [Mozilla Hubs Discord](https://hubs.mozilla.com/discord)  with an active community and lively conversation about unlocking this platform!

 https://youtu.be/DUECN5fEN-o